 Bald Pate Mountain Preserve, located in South Bridgton, consists of 486 acres of forest, meadows, granite-topped scenic vistas and boasts a pristine ancient pitch pine forest atop its summit.
 The preserve was established in 1997 after a local grassroots effort led by Loon Echo generated interest and support to protect the mountain.

 The 6.7 mile network of trails offers an array of recreational opportunities and views.
+Trails are easy-to-moderately difficult.
+Great for kids!
 All hiking trails are marked and signed and are maintained by a dedicated group of local stewardship volunteers.

 - Day hiking and dog walking

 - Cross country skiing (fee required payable at Five Fields Farm)

 - No motorized vehicles beyond parking areas (except where designated)

 - Stay on marked trails, hike in single file and do not step on the fragile soils, especially at the summit

 - Carry trash in, carry trash out

 - Keep pets under control at all times

 - Five Fields Farm offers cross country skiing on groomed trails that weave through apple orchards and the Bald Pate Mountain preserve.

 From Portland, follow Rt.
 302 west.
 Before coming into Bridgton, look for Rt.
 117 on left.
 Bear left from 117 onto 107.